 Licenses that are Required

-Before the start of demolition in Sydney, there is a need to apply for the right license.
-This will depend on the nature of the demolition work that will be executed.
+The right license to obtain before starting the demolition will depend on the nature of the demolition work that will be executed.
 Generally speaking, there are two types of licenses that will be issued.
 The first one is restricted demolition licence, which is required for small-scale jobs.
 On the other hand, for works that are larger, a full demolition licence will be required.
 The latter is specifically required if the job will necessitate the use of explosives in taking down a property.

 Indeed, demolition is not an easy undertaking and it is definitely not your usual DIY task, regardless of how small your property can prove to be.
-It is important to look at different demolition companies in Sydney.
-With their experienced workforce and innovative equipment, you can be confident that the work will be completed successfully, and more importantly, in compliance with the legal guidelines that have been specified by the local and national government.
+It is important to choose a good demolition company.
+With its experienced workforce and innovative equipment, you can be confident that the work will be completed successfully, and more importantly, in compliance with the legal guidelines that have been specified by the local and national government.